Nilometer: Roda Island

-In 872–3 (259 AH), Ahmad ibn Tulun, the autonomous ruler of Egypt, would also have the nilometer restored.
+In 872–3 (259 AH), Ahmad ibn Tulun, the autonomous ruler of Egypt, had the nilometer restored.
 Al-Mutawakkil's name was removed from the Kufic inscription of the nilometer.
 K. A. C. Creswell states that the main inscription of the nilometer was probably tampered with by Ibn Tulun, saying "there can be little doubt that it was he who removed the name of the Abbasid Khalif."
-Ibn Tulun would however refrain from substituting his own name, with Creswell claiming as he did not feel sufficiently secure to do so.
-The first Tulunid Emir during 872-873 would spend 1,000 dinars on works carried out on the nilometer.
+Ibn Tulun would however refrain from substituting his own name, with Creswell saying he may have not felt sufficiently secure to do so.
+Ibn Tulun, during 872-873, spent 1,000 dinars on works carried out on the nilometer.
 Consequently, according to Abdul Rofik Bruno, the Nile's irrigation would be enhanced, and agricultural output increased.

-Amr ibn al-As after the conquest of Egypt reported to the Caliph Umar that when the Nile rose to 14 cubits there was a sufficient harvest, 16 an abundant harvest, 17 being the most advantageous height of all, and that at 18, one-fourth of Egypt would be inundated and usually be followed by plague.
-The Baghdad doctor, Abd al-Latif al-Baghdadi who traveled Egypt between 1192-1201 would also relate similar measurements.
+Amr ibn al-As, after the conquest of Egypt, reported to the Caliph Umar that when the Nile rose to 14 cubits there was a sufficient harvest, 16 an abundant harvest, 17 being the most advantageous height of all, and that at 18, one-fourth of Egypt would be inundated and usually be followed by plague.
+The Baghdad doctor Abd al-Latif al-Baghdadi, who traveled Egypt between 1192-1201, related similar measurements.
 In the exceedingly low water levels of 1201 and 1202, the nilometer remained dry.
 In 1201, the year commenced with a rise in 2 cubits before rising an average 15 16/24 cubits.
 In 1202, the year began with 1½ cubits before rising to 15 23/24 cubits.
 During the Abbasid Period, the nilometer was used to measure the river level and hence determine the rates of tax in Egypt.

 In 1937, efforts to drain and excavate the nilometer were begun by Kamil Bey Ghalib, the Under-Secretary of State for Public Works, employing a new method used by Rothpletz and Lienhard.
 In this method, the mud could be removed completely and the structure examined.